react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating.md

 }
 ```

-If you run this code, you'll notice that when you tap "Go to Details... again", it doesn't do anything!
-This is because we are already on the Details route.
-The `navigate` function roughly means "go to this screen", and if you are already on that screen then it makes sense that it would do nothing.
+Tapping "Go to Details... again" does nothing because we're already on that route.
+The `navigate` function means "go to this screen" - if you're already there, it does nothing.

-Let's suppose that we actually _want_ to add another details screen.
-This is pretty common in cases where you pass in some unique data to each route (more on that later when we talk about `params`!).
-To do this, we can change `navigate` to `push`.
-This allows us to express the intent to add another route regardless of the existing navigation history.
+Let's say we actually _want_ to add another Details screen.
+This is common when you pass unique data to each route (more on that when we talk about `params`!).
+To do this, use `push` instead of `navigate`.
+This adds another route regardless of the existing navigation history:

 ```js name="Navigate to a screen multiple times" snack static2dynamic
 import * as React from 'react';